w3b3d3v/kyodo-protocol-docs/docs/about/founders.md

 | Email   | yan@w3d.community                   |
 | Discord | yanluiz.eth#8146                    |

-Yan has been involved with computers since he was a kid, programming for more than five years.
-His first contact with bitcoin and blockchain was in 2013.
-Yan is a smart contract developer, specialist in vulnerabilities, EVM bugs and threats on smart contracts.
+Yan has fostered a deep connection with computers since childhood, evolving into a dedicated programmer with over five years of experience.
+His curiosity led him to explore the world of Bitcoin and blockchain in 2013, thus commencing his journey in the dynamic field of cryptocurrency.
+Yan now excels as a smart contract developer, where his proficiency lies in identifying and addressing vulnerabilities, detecting EVM bugs, and mitigating potential threats related to smart contracts.

-He created the first FREE solidity course in pt-BR, using the last stable version of that language and covering the basic to advanced aspects of smart contract development.
-He is also an enthusiast of quantum computing and developed for processors with 16 qubits.
-In his free time, he enjoys spiritual conversations.
+Committed to advancing knowledge in his field, Yan launched the first comprehensive, free-of-charge Solidity course in Portuguese (pt-BR).
+Using the latest stable version of the language, the course provides an in-depth exploration of smart contract development, from the fundamentals to more advanced concepts.
+Simultaneously, Yan harbors an enthusiasm for quantum computing, having already developed for processors with 16 qubits.
+In his personal time, he savors engaging in spiritual conversations, balancing his technical pursuits with a deep-rooted interest in broader existential topics.

 ## Melk